 VanDusen Botanical Gardens Visitor Centre

 Designed to captivate the imagination of passers-by, a vegetated green roof is supported by a curvaceous wood structure.
 Structurally, the roof has visual interest inside and out while maintaining a warmth that only wood can provide.
 The complex petal roof structure utilizes slightly curved glulam beams and straight lumber pieces with CNC-cut ends.
 A parametric 3D model was developed to rationalize the architecture and the complex geometry of the petal shapes, and then used to produce fabrication information to shape each beam.
 The beams are spanned with secondary joists suspending a lengthwise fir plywood slat exposed ceiling.
 The assembly is topped with two layers of plywood and conceals MEP services, all installed in our shop.

 Visualizing the curved roof structure from the 2-D architectural drawings was very difficult.
-The modeling into a 3-D image using various software programs was not only necessary to envisage the final product, it was essential for completion of the design.
-Perkins+Will developed the initial roof geometry using Rhino® 3D and Autodesk® Revit® 3D modeling software.
+The modelling into a 3-D image using various software programs was not only necessary to envisage the final product, it was essential for completion of the design.
+Perkins+Will developed the initial roof geometry using Rhino® 3D and Autodesk® Revit® 3D modelling software.
 At that point, we (being responsible for the roof fabrication and installation), took the model and worked with Grasshopper®, a digital design add-in to the Rhino software, to develop the final geometry.
 Once all the parameters needed for the roof structure were understood and inputted into the Grasshopper program, the design team was able to change the form and optimize various aspects to keep the roof structure on budget.